krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 Similar to array expansion, resizing a hash table requires migrating all key-value pairs from the original hash table to the new one, which is time-consuming.
 Furthermore, since the capacity `capacity` of the hash table changes, we need to recalculate the storage positions of all key-value pairs using the hash function, which adds to the computational overhead of the resizing process.
 Therefore, programming languages often reserve a sufficiently large capacity for the hash table to prevent frequent resizing.

-The "load factor" is an important concept for hash tables.
+The <u>load factor</u> is an important concept for hash tables.
 It is defined as the ratio of the number of elements in the hash table to the number of buckets.
 It is used to measure the severity of hash collisions and **is often used as a trigger for resizing the hash table**.
 For example, in Java, when the load factor exceeds $0.75$, the system will resize the hash table to twice its original size.